Custodian helmet: History

-All police forces in England and Wales have their own "helmet plates" attached to the front of the helmet, most of which feature the county's coat of arms/crest or "EIIR" (the royal cypher of Queen Elizabeth II) in the centre.
+All police forces in England and Wales have their own "helmet plates" attached to the front of the helmet, most of which feature the county's coat of arms/crest or the royal cypher in the centre.
 Also, most helmet plates now feature parts with coloured enamel, such as the force name or crest.
 The additional of enamel to helmet plates started around 1985; most forces before this had plain metal ones with no or little colour.
 Some forces also used "night plates" for unobtrusive use at night-time, usually darkened apart from the centre, instead of metal "day plates".
 This practice had almost completely ceased by 1973.

-Police forces in the UK did not issue custodian helmets to Special Constables up until around 1995; however those forces retaining the helmet now issue them to all male officers.
+Police forces in the UK did not issue custodian helmets to Special Constables up until around 1995; however, those forces retaining the helmet now issue them to all male officers.

 The traditional cork construction often led CID personnel to call their uniformed colleagues "woodentops" (the name of a children's TV programme).

 Police Community Support Officers only wear peaked caps, which have a blue or grey band on them rather than the police officer's Sillitoe tartan to distinguish them from police officers.

 The standard equivalent for female officers is a "bowler" hat.
 This is shorter, chequered around the rim, and structurally reinforced to equal the custodian's protection.
 Uniquely, Staffordshire Police issues custodian helmets to all female constables for level 2 public order duties (and level 3 when requested).
-Numerous other forces - including Essex Police and the British Transport Police - also allow their female officers to wear custodians if preferred.
+Other forces may allow individual female officers to wear custodians if preferred, but will otherwise issue them with bowlers or flat caps by default.